ArkhamDotCards/theghostsofonigawa/README.md

 * Ordering 'Print-on-Demand' physical copies of either or both of the Campaign Expansion of Investigation Expansion from MakePlayingCards.com. *(Note: We are not involved in either payment or fufillment of these items; we make no money off physical sales and only offer 'pre-configured' packages from a third-party printer for you to order.)*
 * Printing your own DIY Print-and-Play/Print-on-Demand copies of the card scans using the source .png files available in [this repo](https://github.com/ArkhamDotCards/theghostsofonigawa/tree/main/img/bleed).

+Unofficial 'fan' localizations of The Ghosts of Onigawa are currently available in the following languages:
+* German
+* French
-Unofficial Fan Localizations of The Ghosts of Onigawa are available in French and German.
-These localization projects are unaffiliated with Arkham.cards and we cannot offer support for them.
+Note: These localization projects are unaffiliated with Arkham.cards and do not offer support for them; we are merely listing them for your convenience.

 ### Who?
 The Ghosts of Onigawa was designed by [@alandwarinasia](https://twitter.com/alandwarinasia] the [Arkham.cards](https://arkham.cards) team and made possible with the support of players like you.
 If you'd like to see more custom Arkham content from us, consider supporting the team on [Patreon](https://patreon.com/arkhamdotcards), at whatever level you feel comfortable with, and if you'd like to chat with us, come on down to the Arkham.cards [Community Discord Server](https://discord.gg/xEZ5FwKrNS).